Recently, we worked with a client whose business was consistently bringing in about $1m in revenue each year.

-Well, the obvious answer would be to just open the tap further, right?
+Well, the first thing most people try is just to just open the tap further, right?

 The problem is not that you don’t know how to make more money.
 You’ve proven that you know how to do that.

-In other words, you’ve got your tap stuck in the half-way closed position.
+In other words, you’ve got your tap in the half-way closed position.

-And the reason you’ve got it stuck there is because your team (the bucket you’re pouring into) can’t handle more water, anyway.
+And the reason you’ve got it half closed is because your team (the bucket you’re pouring into) can’t handle more water, anyway.